EURO GOVT-Italian bonds firm as auction goes smoothly

 slow the reforms.

-lower on the day at 4.39 percent -- some 40 bps below February
+lower on the day at 4.45 percent - some 30 basis points below

 "There seems to be a return in (positive) sentiment towards